cyberpunksarentpunks/Castle-Defence/README.md

 WHAT IS NEEDED:____________________________________________________

--ASSETS- character sprites should be gifs or separated PNGs because of how pygame treats it. ok
+-ASSETS- character sprites should be gifs or separated PNGs because of how pygame treats it.
 - Player with bow.
 - arrow png.
 - gold coin image